 Winchester train station is located at the top of town, approximately ten to fifteen minutes on foot or five by taxi.

-Southwest trains operate regular services from London Waterloo via Clapham, Woking and Basingstoke.
+Southwestern Railways operate regular services from London Waterloo via Clapham, Woking and Basingstoke.
 To the south and west, trains continue directly to Southampton (and the airport), Brockenhurst (for the New Forest), Portsmouth Harbour and Weymouth.
-Journey time from Waterloo is usually around one hour but there can be engineering works at the weekends so please do check on this nearer the time.
+Journey time from Waterloo is usually around one hour but there can be engineering works (or sometimes industrial strike action) at the weekends so please do check on this nearer the time.